 2. Hand Picking Candidates from Organizations

 You can get the right candidates for employment by directly approaching an already employed person.
-This may sound rude, but it is a commonly used strategy in which employers approach good workers with the goal to increase the interest in working in their company.
+This may sound rude, but it is a commonly used strategy in which employers approach good workers intending to increase the interest in working in their company.

 How can you achieve this?